All business is global: What companies, employees and Congress need to do

 Global economic integration, no doubt, can represent forces to fear.
 But if American companies pursue faster-growing and highly populated markets abroad, and if employees continually upgrade their skills, global forces — which can't be turned off or shut out with a Berlin Wall — will represent opportunities.

 But to successfully expand internationally, America must establish more free trade agreements.
-And for those who question their benefits, consider this: the United States maintains a manufacturing trade surplus with its free trade agreement partners.
-This demonstrates that when the playing field is leveled, American firms can successfully compete with any country and win.
+And for those who question their benefits, consider this: The United States maintains a manufacturing trade surplus with its free trade agreement partners.
+This demonstrates that when the playing field is leveled, American companies can successfully compete with any country and win.

 As a result, it's imperative for Congress to pass new agreements.
 But this is virtually impossible unless it renews Trade Promotion Authority (TPA), also known as "Fast Track."
 First enacted in 1974, TPA requires Congress to pass or reject trade agreements without making any changes.
 Without TPA, foreign governments are reluctant to make agreements and concessions that could be changed later by Congress.

 TPA is considered necessary to complete and ratify the Trans-Pacific Partnership agreement between the United States and 11 other Pacific-bordering nations.
 And although economic growth projections for the European Union are at historic lows, the world's largest trade bloc, which includes more than 500 million consumers compared to the U.S. population of 321 million, continues to have tremendous purchasing power.